Henry CountyIn Henry County and eastward the favored

 parallels the Historic National Road.
 The local

-and Lewisville, and is developing it locally as the
+and is developing it locally as the NRHT.
+This

-a fast track construction grant from DNR in
+track construction grant from DNR in 2009.
+In

-Communities has developed and opened 7 miles of trail
+developed and opened 7 miles of trail between

-Lewisville.
-If you live in this area, please voice
+from Knightstown to Lewisville.
+If you live in this

-your support to public officials and/or to Healthy
+area, please voice your support to public officials

-Communities of Henry County for this section and
+and/or to Healthy Communities of Henry County for this

 |